 AccomodationThere are many hotels and hostels near the venue (see for example hotels.com).
-It is also possible to sleep at the venue, free of charge.
+It is also possible to sleep at the venue for 100 SEK (10 EUR) per night.
 We can provide a mattress and a place on the floor.
 If you want to do this, please tick this box when you register and remember to bring your own sleeping bag or equivalent.
-There are bathrooms with showers available.
+There are bathrooms and one shower available to share.

 Tournament Teacher: Hwang In-Seong 8 danWe are very pleased to welcome back Hwang In-Seong 8 dan as tournament teacher.
 He is a well known top player and go teacher, with many years of teaching experience in Europe.
 In-Seong will give a lecture on Friday evening, and free game-reviews to anyone participating in the tournament during the weekend.
 Last time he visited Gothenburg Open was in 2018, and we are sure that this year's visit will offer the same great advice to all players on how to improve your go skills.
 If you want to continue learning from In-Seong, and others, be sure to check out the Yunguseng Dojang, an online go-school founded by In-Seong where he gives online lessons and reviews together with other teachers.